restic/restic/doc/manual.rst

 be removed.

 When ``forget`` is run with a policy, restic loads the list of all snapshots, then groups these by host name and list of directories.
+The grouping options can be set with ``--group-by``, to only group snapshots by paths and tags use ``--group-by paths,tags``.
 The policy is then applied to each group of snapshots separately.
 This is a safety feature.

 The ``forget`` command accepts the following parameters: